geudde/attic-chest/pages/03.season-2/15.meeting-27/09.rape/docs.md

 And through the chasm the victor gnome,
 &emsp;With smile triumphant rose;
 To bear her to his secret home,
-&emsp;And in the earth inclose.
+&emsp;And in the Earth inclose.

 26